wordofwarning/wordofwarning.org/current/2017-haphazard/index.md

 Age advisory: suitable for ALL.
 Haphazard 2017 takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
 We apologise but some parts of the Z-arts building are not wheelchair accessible.
 For specific age + access information please email <mailto:haphazard@habmcr.org> or call 0161 232 6086.

 #### More
-To date, Haphazard has seen ping pong balls and squeaky toys; human dogs, cats, giant rats and the Gendersaurus Rex; hula-hooping and human quoits; a giant periscope, a golden toilet and a tiny bee-shaped world — why not join us to see what 2017 will conjure? *Sing-a-long with a fish, walk like Sponge Bob, dance with a bear or play a trick on your friends…*
+To date, Haphazard has seen ping pong balls and squeaky toys; human dogs, cats, giant rats and the Gendersaurus Rex; hula-hooping and human quoits; a giant periscope, a golden toilet and a tiny bee-shaped world — why not join us to see what 2017 will conjure?

 #### What people have said about Haphazard
 >• *Bizarre surreal fun.
 Creative.
 Very interactive.
 Unpredicatable.*<br>• *Quirky performances, lots going on.
 First-timer here, would come back.*<br>• *Better than Shrek the Musical… freedom to explore & children to play.
 Brilliant!*<br>[Audience Feedback from 2016](/archive/2016-haphazard)